 The wealthy Victorian Children and their families lived a much more elegant and privileged life than the poor families lived.
 The difference between upper class and lower class was vastly greater than it is today.
 Wealthy families lived in large Victorian houses three and sometimes four stories high with several rooms.
 They had more than one bathroom and even had flushing toilets.

 They usually had servants that performed all the duties including cleaning the house, washing clothes and cooking supper.
-A nanny was hired to fulfill the children’s needs and was in many cases responsible for raising the children.
+A nanny was hired to fulfil the children’s needs and was in many cases responsible for raising the children.
 The servants life was not anything to dream about but the servants quarters were still better than the poor families homes.
-Watch the slide show below to get a more vivid idea of a rich Victorian child’s home.
+Browse the images below to get a more vivid idea of a rich Victorian child’s home.

 (Some exterior house photos are examples of Victorian style architecture and not actually from the Victorian era.)

 The poor Victorian Children lived in much smaller accommodations than the rich children did.
 It is hard to adequately put into words how bad the conditions were for poor Victorian children.
 The poor did not live in houses since property was next to impossible to acquire and the rich were the only ones who could afford to buy it.

 Most poor families lived in small apartments.
 Some no bigger than one room.
 Sometimes two or more families would share an apartment.
 These apartments could be found in the very “ran down” part of town.
 They would be in buildings that were very close to or connected to another set of apartments.